Big-Fig/Fediverse.app/README.md

 * `Product->Clean` in XCode
 * `File(or Android Studio on Mac)->Invalidate caches & Restart` in Android Studio

-Sometimes it also need to clear iOS pods
+Sometimes it also needs to clear iOS pods

 ```
 cd ios